How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 To be honest, it was frustrating.

 The animation used while swiping through stories looks like spinning a cube.
-From the below GIF’s the left one is what I got and, the right is what I aspired for.

 There are many tutorials available to showcase how to create a 3D cube using the power of CSS.
 But this property is not available with React Native altogether.